Simulating Image Coaddition with the Nancy Grace Roman Space Telescope. IV. Hyperparameter Optimization and Experimental Features: Variant Results

 \paragraph{Circular cutouts for PSF arrays ({\tt psfcirc})} For both the Cholesky and iterative kernels, this feature basically has no impact on any of the evaluation criteria.
 We conclude that the outer regions of PSF arrays are sufficiently close to zero so that whether to make circular cutouts has almost no effect.

 \paragraph{Unified normalization of PSF arrays ({\tt psfnorm})} Discrepant normalization of PSF arrays likely results in discrepant contributions from input images.
 By addressing this issue, the {\tt psfnorm} option enhances both noise control and total input weight uniformity.
-Nevertheless, it also disrupts the physical meaning of PSFs and corrupts photometric measurements.
-Therefore, like Airy target output PSFs, this is not worth including.
+Nevertheless, it also disrupts the physical meaning of PSFs and corrupts photometric measurements and is probably not worth including.

 \paragraph{Penalizing large-amplitude modes ({\tt amppen})} This feature slightly improves noise control, but has no significant impact on other {\sc Imcom} internal diagnostics or measurements of injected stars.
 Meanwhile, it consistently slows down the program for both linear algebra kernels and in all five bands.
 Thus we think it is not a useful feature to include in future {\sc Imcom} runs.